At the Movies (1986 TV program): Scott and Phillips (2009–2010)

 On August 5, 2009, ABC announced that Lyons and Mankiewicz had been dropped from the series due to low ratings, with A. O. Scott and Michael Phillips returning to the series as the program's new permanent critics.
 After rerunning the "Two Bens'" final programs for two weeks, the first program with Scott and Phillips premiered on September 5–6, 2009.
 The program returned to most of its former structure in the Ebert & Roeper era (reviews, the DVD roundup, and "Three to See"), and the "Critics Roundup" segment was fully discontinued.
-The recap segment moved to within the closing credits sequence; however, the "we'll be at the movies" sign-off remained.
-The theme music was also changed to have more resemblance to the Ebert & Roeper theme (originally, this theme was used after Gene Siskel died, during the period when Ebert was using different co-hosts).
+The recap segment moved to within the closing credits sequence; the "we'll be at the movies" sign-off remained.
+The theme music was changed to resemble to the Ebert & Roeper theme more (originally, this theme was used after Siskel died, during the period when Ebert was using different co-hosts).

 Cancellation and replacement

 On March 24, 2010, Disney announced that At the Movies was being canceled, ending 24 seasons of national syndication on August 14–15, 2010.
 The final episode included reviews of Eat Pray Love, Scott Pilgrim vs. the World, and The Expendables.

-The same day that the cancellation was announced, Roger Ebert announced he was "deeply involved" in talks to produce a new film review program called Ebert Presents: At the Movies, which would make use of the "Thumbs Up/Thumbs Down" recommendation he and Siskel introduced.
-WTTW in Chicago, where Siskel and Ebert had their start, picked up the show, and began to nationally syndicate it on public television stations on January 21, 2011.
+The same day the cancellation was announced, Ebert announced he was "deeply involved" in talks to produce a new film review program called Ebert Presents: At the Movies, which would make use of the "Thumbs Up/Thumbs Down" formula he and Siskel introduced.
+WTTW in Chicago, where Siskel and Ebert had their start, picked up the show, and began to nationally syndicate it on public television on January 21, 2011.
 The show also aired worldwide on the Armed Forces Network.
-The principal co-hosts of the show were originally announced as Christy Lemire of the Associated Press and Elvis Mitchell from National Public Radio.
+Its principal co-hosts were originally announced as Christy Lemire of the Associated Press and Elvis Mitchell of National Public Radio.
 Mitchell was dropped before the new series entered regular production; his replacement was Ignatiy Vishnevetsky of Mubi and the Chicago Reader.
-Also, Ebert announced that regular contributors and occasional co-hosts would be Kim Morgan and Omar Moore who were both respected and popular film bloggers.
-Ebert himself hosted a segment called "Roger's Office", in which he used a computer voice or a guest narrator to review movies or to talk about the industry; however, he did not debate the hosts or use the "Thumbs Up/Thumbs Down" method himself for the same film in the same episode as Lemire and Vishnevetsky: "They'll be awarding the Thumbs, and you can't have three Thumbs."
+Also, Ebert announced that regular contributors and occasional co-hosts would be Kim Morgan and Omar Moore, both respected and popular film bloggers.
+Ebert himself hosted a segment called "Roger's Office", in which he used a computer voice or guest narrator to review movies or to talk about the industry; he did not debate the hosts or use the "Thumbs Up/Thumbs Down" method himself for the same film in the same episode as Lemire and Vishnevetsky: "They'll be awarding the Thumbs, and you can't have three Thumbs."
 As it became more common for Ebert to give solo reviews for films that did not screen in time for the main critics to discuss, he started ending his positive reviews with a thumbs-up.
 For a time, negative Ebert reviews still received no thumb but later began receiving a thumbs-down.
 The last show of that program aired on December 30, 2011.